jambolo/advent-of-code-2024/README.md

 ### Day 18
 Really trivial pathfinding.
 I don't know why they included this one *after* Day 16 which was a more complex pathfinding problem.

+### Day 19
+Implementing part 1 and part 2 were trivial.
+Haskell is designed for this kind of problem -- a recursive search.
+Unfortunately, part 2 is too slow to find a solution.